Wednesday 25 June 2025

 Stablemate by AGMA’s specialist range of equine cleaning, disinfection, and hygiene products, is designed to enhance biosecurity in racing yards and equestrian environments.
 Their products play a vital role in supporting the health and performance of racehorses and the safety of their handlers.

-2025 is a particularly important year for Stablemate by AGMA, as they celebrate 20 years of ownership by the Franklin family.
+2025 is a particularly important year for AGMA, as they celebrate 20 years of ownership by the Franklin family.
 The Carlisle Bell and Cumberland Plate Day will mark the official launch of a year of celebratory events to honour this milestone.
-We are delighted that Bell and Plate Day — steeped in history and tradition — has been chosen as the starting point for what promises to be a memorable year for Stablemate by AGMA.
+We are delighted that Bell and Plate Day — steeped in history and tradition — has been chosen as the starting point for what promises to be a memorable year for AGMA.

 Through their ongoing sponsorship and unwavering support, Stablemate by AGMA continue to make a real difference in the world of horse racing.
 We are thrilled to have them as part of our historic Bell and Plate Day celebrations and thank them for their dedication to the sport.